kstenerud/concise-encoding/ce-structure.md

 **Notes**:

  * Since a time by itself has no date component, its time zone data **MUST** be interpreted as if it were "today".
-This means that location-based time zones like `America/Seattle` or `48.86/2.36` (as opposed to UTC-offsets like `Zero` or `Etc/GMT+1`) might result in a different absolute time when read on different dates due to political time shifts (such as daylight savings).
+This means that location-based time zones like `America/Seattle` or `48.86/2.36` or `Local` (as opposed to UTC-offsets like `Zero` or `Etc/GMT+1`) might result in a different absolute time when read on different dates due to political time shifts (such as daylight savings).

 **Examples (in [CTE](cte-specification.md))**: